dhruvkb/dhruvkb/README.md

 # "Hello, World!"

-Hi!
-I am **Dhruv Bhanushali**, a software developer who writes well-documented code, builds accessible interfaces and ships delightful apps.
-If you want to know more about me than one line, [start here](https://dhruvkb.github.io/)!
+Hello!
+I am [Dhruv Bhanushali](https://dhruvkb.github.io/), an engineering graduate from the Indian Institute of Technology, Roorkee.
+I am a software developer and technical writer among many other things, based on the time of day and the phase of the moon.